🌅 About Lost Manly

 Lost Manly is a community-driven local history project dedicated to preserving the visual, social and cultural memory of Manly and the Northern Beaches.

-Founded by Lisa Lipman, a fourth-generation Manly local (born and bred in Harbord, Lost Manly began as a personal archive — a place to gather old photographs, research family histories, and record the everyday details that give a place its character.
+Founded by Lisa Lipman in 2013, Lost Manly began as a personal archive and a place to gather old photographs, research family histories, and record the everyday details that give a place its character.
 Over time, it grew into a shared space where thousands now come together to remember, reflect, and reconnect with Manly as it once was — and as it still lives in memory.
 To read more about Lisa's fourth generation 'founding fathers' go to her Lost Manly Blogs here

 At its heart, Lost Manly is about belonging.
 It recognises that places shape us, and that the stories of streets, beaches, ferries and neighbourhoods matter just as much as the big historical events.
 A ferry crossing, a summer spent by the sea, a familiar shopfront or headland — these moments form the texture of a community’s identity.